 Cleanliness from Day 1 and guiding puppies in where to pee and poop will help to create a puppy that is much easier to house-train than one who has been raised by a typical breeder in a more traditional breeding setting.
 Puppies, by nature, want to keep their den clean, but if pee and poop remains where they live, they will loose their natural drive to potty away from where they live and will become difficult to house-train.

 Many breeders work outside the home and puppy pens are only cleaned in the mornings and evenings.
 When we have puppies at Summer Brook, someone is here over 95% of the time and our pens are kept clean throughout the day.
 Summer Brook puppies begin their lives in a clean dry environment and we keep it that way until they leave our home.
 We change the bedding often in our newborn whelping boxes.
 We begin training puppies to pee and poop in a 3-foot by 3-foot pan of pine pellets at 3 1/2 weeks of age.
-And then finally, we train puppies to use a doggy door and begin the process of training them to potty outside at about six to seven weeks of age.
+And then finally, we train puppies to use a doggy door and begin the process of training them to potty outside between five and six weeks of age.

 7 ½-week old puppies cannot be totally house-trained.
 All puppies at this age lack sufficient bladder control and need taking out often.
 But our puppies are much easier to house train than most because of the way we raise them.